PascalHaag/PSGetInternal/README.md

 2. Download bootstrap.ps1 from GitHub repository and store it on the network share.
 3. Perform the following command in PowerShell from a computer with access to both that network share and the PSGallery:

-> Be aware that "<network share path>" should be the same path, where the bootstrap script is stored!
+> Be aware that "&lt;network share path&gt;" should be the same path, where the bootstrap script is stored!

 ```powershell
 # Save the module "PSGetInternal" to "<network share path>".